ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 ## Container demo

 Now you are ready to containerize the solution and run this on an HPC.
-For this see the instructions from the /container-demo-2/README.md file
+For this see the instructions in the /container-demo-2/README.md file